 These are the work permit fees in Thailand.
 The cost of the work permit in Thailand depends on a number of issues.
 It depends on how long you are extending the permit for as well as your work permit fees.
 There are also other fees such as work permit fees for changing location or occupation on the exact same work permit.
 Speak to a lawyer in Thailand about the charges and also the timeline for each process.

 You will also note that you can also apply for a permit while holding onto a Thai marriage visa while in Thailand.
-Once the work permit is cancelled your Non Immigrant B Thai visa will also be cancelled.
-If you have a 12 month Non Immigrant B Visa and you only work for 6 months and the work permit is cancelled, you will need to apply for a Non B Visa again and go through the process of extending it again to the 12 month visa you had before.
-Please, note that this rule does not apply for Marriage Visa when it comes to the work permit in Thailand.
+Once the work permit is canceled your Non-Immigrant B Thai visa will also be canceled.
+If you have a 12-month Non-Immigrant B Visa and you only work for 6 months and the work permit is canceled, you will need to apply for a Non-B Visa again and go through the process of extending it again to the 12-month visa you had before.
+Please, note that this rule does not apply to Marriage Visa when it comes to the work permit in Thailand.

-- 750 THB – work permit not longer than 3 months.
+750 THB – work permits not longer than 3 months.

 If the work permit in Thailand is longer than one year or 12 months then there are additional fees.
 It is not very common to have employment contracts for longer than 12 months in Thailand so most of the laws revolve around a 12 month period.
 Always speak to your company as well as our lawyer about your work permit in Thailand.

-In the article on working illegally in Thailand one of the many offences is when you work as a location not in your permit or not working for the person in the work permit.
+In the article on working illegally in Thailand one of the many offenses is when you work as a location, not in your permit or not working for the person in the work permit.
 The permit only allows you to work for the person at the address in your work permit.

 As an example, you have a work permit to teach in Thailand.
 You work for ABC school in Bangkok.
 You have a part-time job on weekends at AB Language School in Minburi.
 The work permit does not cover the language school.
 You don’t need two work permits but can add an employer and add an address to the permit.